rpgreview/papersandpaychecks/pnp.md

 **Ride**

-A Ride skill check is used when a character is operating an animal as a mount.
+A Ride skill check is used when a character is operating an animal as a mount, or operating a human-powered vehicle (the "animal" is the driver).
 This usually means a horse or camel, or more rarely elephants.
 Despite popular culture references it usually doesn't include bears or dire wolves.
 Specialisation is required, but there is an association between similar mounts.
 Note that this is a fairly rare skill amount modern office-workers.

 **Sleight**